[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 as reminders of variations you may have learned in classes or workshops.

 Many ballroom figures are memorized patterns that wouldn't be possible if both dancers hadn't previously learned their part.
 However all of the figures on this page are lead-follow for freestyle improvised social dancing.
-Previous exposure or rehearsal is not required for the woman to follow these figures.
+Previous exposure is not required for Follows to dance these figures.

 Reverse Turning Basic